-When 71% of CEOs believe that their employees are the most important factor in their company’s economic success, it’s easy to understand the importance of the human resource management planning process—the process by which organizations determine how to properly staff to meet business needs and customer demands.
-Despite the obvious need, many organizations do not have a strategic human resource planning process in place, with nearly a third of HR professionals saying their departments need to improve strategic alignment.
+It’s easy to understand the importance of the human resource management planning process—the process by which organizations determine how to properly staff to meet business needs and customer demands.
+But despite its obvious importance, many organizations do not have a strategic human resource planning process in place, with many HR professionals reporting their departments need to improve strategic alignment.

 If you’ve considered developing an HR planning process, you’re in the right place.
-This article will explain what this process entails and how you can use Lucidchart to document your strategic plan.
-You’ll be filling positions and growing as a company in no time.
+This article will explain what human resource planning entails and how to document your strategic plan.
+With this knowledge under your belt, you’ll be filling positions and growing as a company in no time.

-In order to improve the strategic alignment of staff and other resources, it’s essential to understand how a strategic HR planning process works.
-At its most basic level, strategic human resources planning ensures adequate staffing to meet your organization’s operational goals, matching the right people with the right skills at the right time.
+In order to improve the strategic alignment of staff and other resources, it’s essential to understand how to create a strategic HR planning process.
+At its most basic level, strategic human resource planning ensures adequate staffing to meet your organization’s operational goals, matching the right people with the right skills at the right time.

-It’s important to ask where your organization stands currently and where it is going in order to remain flexible.
+It’s important to ask where your organization stands currently and where it is going for your plan to remain flexible.
 Each company’s plan will look slightly different depending on its current and future needs, but there is a basic structure that you can follow to ensure you’re on the right track.

-The strategic human resource planning process begins with an assessment of current staffing, including whether it fits the organization’s needs, and then moves on to forecasting future staffing needs based on business goals.
-From there, you’ll need to align your organization’s strategy with employment planning and implement the plan not only to hire new employees but also to retain and properly train the new hires—and your current employees—based on business changes.
+The strategic human resource planning process begins with an assessment of your current staff, evaluating whether it fits the organization’s needs.
+After that, you can move on to forecasting future staffing needs based on business goals.
+From there, you’ll need to align your organization’s strategy with employment planning and implement a plan to not only to hire new employees but also to retain and properly train the new hires—and your current employees—based on business changes.

 1. Assess current HR capacity